godotengine/godot-docs/classes/class_@gdscript.rst

 - **@icon** **(** :ref:`String<class_String>` icon_path **)**

 Add a custom icon to the current script.
-The icon is displayed in the Scene dock for every node that the script is attached to.
-For named classes the icon is also displayed in various editor dialogs.
+After loading an icon at ``icon_path``, the icon is displayed in the Scene dock for every node that the script is attached to.
+For named classes, the icon is also displayed in various editor dialogs.

 ::

     @icon("res://path/to/class/icon.svg")

 \ **Note:** Only the script can have a custom icon.
-Inner classes are not supported yet.
+Inner classes are not supported.

 ----